Interplay between Federated Learning and Explainable Artificial Intelligence: a Scoping Review

-This subsection examines the relationship between Federated Learning (FL) and model interpretability.
-The featured studies, \cite{p76_parra2022log} and \cite{p14_barcena2022approach}, discuss both the benefits and challenges of interpretability in distributed learning environments.
-These examples illustrate the trade-offs between model complexity and transparency that are inherent in FL setups.
+In this section, we discuss the impact that FL training has on the interpretability of the resulting models.
+The featured studies, \cite{p76_parra2022log} and \cite{p14_barcena2022approach}, discuss such an impact and its associated trade-offs.

-An aggregation of client-based attention weights is investigated in \cite{p76_parra2022log} for a threat-detection task in a cloud scenario.
+An aggregation of client-based attention weights is investigated in \cite{p76_parra2022log} for a threat detection task in a cloud scenario.
 Using system logs as input data, each client predicts cyberattacks and computes local attention weights, which are claimed to enhance interpretability.
-The central server subsequently aggregates these attention weights to build a saliency map that provides insights into the impact of the different log keys on the threat prediction.
-The influence of FL on model interpretability is assessed by comparing insights and interpretations from attention mechanisms for individual cyberattacks per client, individual attacks per aggregated models, and aggregated attacks per aggregated model.
-The aggregated insights proved to be more general, but at the expense of reduced interpretability.
+The central server subsequently aggregates these attention weights to build a saliency map that provides insights into the impact of the different log keys on threat prediction.
+The influence of FL on model interpretability is assessed by comparing attention-based insights across three levels: individual cyberattacks at each client, individual attacks in the aggregated models, and aggregated attacks in the aggregated model.
+The aggregated insights proved to be more general but at the expense of reduced interpretability.

 In \cite{p14_barcena2022approach}, a fuzzy rule-based system (FRBS) \cite{zhu2021horizontal} is trained in federation via a one-shot communication scheme.
-Each data silo computes their own FRBS, and the individual models are merged by the central server.
-The proposed FRBS uses a maximum-matching inference rule so the inferred regression function is piecewise linear, which is inherently explainable.
-It is observed in this work that FL and interpretability impact each other.
-The authors report that the average number of model rules is higher when trained in the federated setting (vs. centralized).
-Following the intuitive idea that higher complexity implies lower interpretability, this means that training via FL implies a lower interpretability in this specific study.
-On the other hand, the inherent interpretability of the models used in this study's approach (Takagi-Sugeno-Kang FRBS~\cite{takagi1985fuzzy}) allows the central server to identify conflicts between rules inferred by data centers.
-This approach facilitates the reconciliation of such discrepancies, thereby enhancing the learning process.
-This reconciliation not only improves model performance but also results in a more interpretable model compared to the ensemble of local models.
+Each data silo computes its own FRBS, and the individual models are merged by the central server.
+The proposed FRBS uses a maximum-matching inference rule so that the inferred regression function is piecewise linear, which is inherently explainable.
+It is reported that FL impacts interpretability because the average number of model rules is higher when trained in the federated setting (vs. centralized).
+Following the intuitive idea that higher complexity implies lower interpretability, this suggests that training via FL caused lower interpretability.